Premenstrual dysphoric disorder

 • Suicidal feelings

-As PMDD is connected to your menstrual cycle, the symptoms typically go away during pregnancy or after reaching menopause.
-If you're having suicidal feelings, please seek emergency help
+PMDD is connected to your menstrual cycle, so the symptoms typically go away during pregnancy or when you reach menopause

 • Pre-existing anxiety or depression